davehorner/e_midi/README.md

 e_midi is more than a simple midi player.
 It currently supports .mid and .xml files.
 MusicXML support is very alpha and if you're interested, PRs are welcome!

+now includes .ogg and .mp3 embedding/playing via rodio.  mp4/webm embed but do not play yet.

 ## Features

 ### 🎵 Playback Modes